Lactarius rufus

 Lactarius rufus is a common, medium-sized member of the mushroom genus Lactarius, whose many members are commonly known as milkcaps.
 Known by the common name of the rufous milkcap, or the red hot milk cap in North America.
 It is dark brick red in color, and grows with pine or birch trees.
+It is suspected of being poisonous but has some regional culinary uses.

 Taxonomy

 Described originally by Giovanni Antonio Scopoli, and later by the Swedish father of modern mycology Elias Magnus Fries.
 The specific epithet rufus is a reference to its colour.